Joe Jackson, patriarch of U.S. musical dynasty, dead at 89

 In 1979, Michael broke from the group - as well as his father’s management - and went to even greater acclaim with the landmark albums “Off the Wall” and “Thriller.”
 His stylized videos became entertainment trendsetters.

-Joe Jackson managed daughter La Toya when she started her career in 1980 but she had little success - unlike Janet, who Jackson helped launch to stardom in 1982.
-The children all eventually severed their management ties with their father but Janet paid tribute at the Radio Disney Music Awards in June 2018 by saying her “incredible father” had driven her “to be the best I can.”
+Joe Jackson managed daughter La Toya when she started her career in 1980, and Janet, who Jackson helped launch to stardom in 1982.
+The children all eventually severed their management ties with their father but Janet paid tribute at the Radio Disney Music Awards last week, saying her “incredible father” had driven her “to be the best I can.”

-In July 2015, Jackson suffered a stroke while in Brazil to celebrate his 87th birthday.
+In 2015, Jackson suffered a stroke, but despite bouts of ill health he continued to make appearances at celebrity events around the world.
 In March he released a pictorial book of memories called “Precious Moments: 60 Years in Show Business.”

 Jackson and wife Katherine married in 1949 and had 10 children - one of whom died shortly after birth - but lived apart in later years.
 Jackson also had a daughter out of wedlock.